ally-razum/ally-razum/README.md

-## Hi there 👋 I'm Alevtina Razumovskaia and I'm a Web developer
+## Hi there 👋 I'm Alevtina and I'm a Web developer
 - 🚁 I worked as a software engineer in the group for developing algorithmic support for systems at a company that manufactures automatic control systems for helicopters
 - 📲 I worked as a quality assurance engineer in a large international IT company that produces software for mobile communication and telecommunications systems
 - 😎 **And now I'm a Web developer**